-Prior to establishing The Quality Innovation Institute, now in its sixteenth year, Dan led improvement efforts for over 20 years at GE Lighting, headquartered at Nela Park, Cleveland, OH.
+Prior to establishing his own business, Dan led improvement efforts for over 20 years at GE Lighting, headquartered at Nela Park in Cleveland, Ohio.
 While there, Dan held positions of Six Sigma Master Black Belt, Six Sigma Black Belt, quality manager, quality engineer, reliability engineer, and applied statistician.
 He was mentored by Dr. Edward G. Schilling, international quality expert, creator of the Rochester Institute of Technology’s Graduate Statistics Program.
-Dr. Schilling was a student of quality pioneers Harold F. Dodge and Ellis R. Ott.
+Dr. Schilling was a student of quality pioneers, Harold F. Dodge and Ellis R. Ott.
 While at GE Lighting, Dan applied these principles directly on the shop floor.

 He has published articles in ASQ’s Journal of Quality Technology and was awarded ASQ’s Brumbaugh Award, which cites a paper he authored as the largest single contribution to the development of industrial applications of quality control.
 He is also a chapter co-author in the Juran Quality Control Handbook, fourth edition.